Crypt212/obsidian-vault/MindMap/Biology/Bioinformatics/DNA.md

 - **DNA** is the code for all information about any living organism.
 # Structure
-- consists of a sequence of combination of 4
+- consists of a sequence of combination of 4 chemical compou